-Details revealed from the day prosecutors say Wisconsin brothers were murdered
+Details revealed from the day prosecutors say Wisconsin brothers were murdered in Missouri

 Nelson was on federal probation at the time of this crime for a previous federal crime committed in 2016.
 There's a federal warrant out for him for a probation violation.

 He is charged with two counts of first-degree murder, which can carry a life sentence up to the death penalty.

-He also faces additional charges of abandonment of a corpse, tampering with physical evidence, armed criminal action, tampering with a motor vehicle, and unlawful possession of a firearm.
+He also faces additional charges of abandonment of a corpse, tampering with physical evidence, armed criminal action, tampering with a motor vehicle and unlawful possession of a firearm.